Charge sensitivity of a cavity-embedded Cooper pair transistor limited by single-photon shot noise: Introduction

-In this article we theoretically investigate a new device, the cavity-embedded Cooper pair transistor (cCPT) \cite{brock-ccpt-2020}, which functions as a dispersive electrometer due to its charge-dependent superconducting reactance.
-We show that this device is in principle capable of achieving charge sensitivities lower than the best-reported values for rf-SETs (\cite{brenning-ultrasensitive-2006}).
-This is despite using many orders of magnitude less power, corresponding to an average cavity occupation of $\lesssim 1$ photon.
-As a result of its single-photon-level charge sensitivity, the cCPT is also capable of mediating the standard optomechanical interaction in the ultrastrong coupling regime \cite{rimberg-cavity-cooper-2014}.
+In this paper we theoretically investigate the cavity-embedded Cooper pair transistor (cCPT),\cite{rimberg-cavity-cooper-2014,brock-ccpt-2020,brock2021fast} which functions as the first amplifier stage of a dispersive electrometer due to its charge-dependent superconducting reactance.
+We show that this device is in principle capable of achieving charge sensitivities that improve upon the best predicted values for single Cooper pair transistors (SCPTs).\citep{sillanpaa-charge-2005} This is despite using many orders of magnitude less power than is typical for previous electrometer devices, in particular corresponding to an average cavity photon number occupation $\lesssim 1$ for our cCPT device.\cite{brock-ccpt-2020,brock2021fast} While the ideal cCPT can operate as a quantum, photon shot noise-limited electrometer, the actual device in a realizable measurement setup is prone to charge fluctuations and other reducible noise sources, to date limiting its linear charge sensitivity to values two orders of magnitude worse\citep{brock2021fast} than the theoretically attainable minimum predicted in this paper.
+Nevertheless, the charge fluctuations can potentially be suppressed using feedback techniques that filter out the low frequency noise tampering resonance (up to a bandwidth of $\sim 10$ kHz), bringing the linear charge sensitivity of the cCPT closer to the photon shot noise-limit (not including the noise of the subsequent amplifier chain).\citep{poundlocking_print}